quacksouls/bitburner/doc/guide/intro.md

    computer and the game.
 A simple solution is to copy from your external text editor and paste the code into the in-game text editor.
 Another option is to use an online code hosting provider such as [GitHub](https://github.com/).
-   Save your scripts to GitHub and from the Terminal of the game use the command [`wget`](https://bitburner-official.readthedocs.io/en/latest/basicgameplay/terminal.html#wget) to download a script into your game.
+   Save your scripts to GitHub and from the terminal of the game use the command [`wget`](https://bitburner-official.readthedocs.io/en/latest/basicgameplay/terminal.html#wget) to download a script into your game.
 Ask on the [Bitburner server of Discord](https://discord.com/invite/TFc3hKD) for more